RSVB-PVT-LTD/prasicoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the litecoind tests manually, launch `src/test/test_litecoin`.
+To run the prasicoind tests manually, launch `src/test/test_prasicoin`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the litecoind tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the prasicoind tests.

-To add more litecoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more prasicoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the litecoin-qt tests manually, launch `src/qt/test/test_litecoin-qt`
+To run the prasicoin-qt tests manually, launch `src/qt/test/test_prasicoin-qt`

-To add more litecoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more prasicoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_litecoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_prasicoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_litecoin --log_level=all --run_test=getarg_tests
+    test_prasicoin --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_litecoin --run_test=getarg_tests/doubledash
+    test_prasicoin --run_test=getarg_tests/doubledash

-Run `test_litecoin --help` for the full list.
+Run `test_prasicoin --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since litecoin already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since prasicoin already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_litecoin" that runs all of the unit tests.
+The build system is setup to compile an executable called "test_prasicoin" that runs all of the unit tests.
 The main source file is called test_bitcoin.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create